 Patricia M. Barkaskas, Lecturer, Law; Academic Director, Indigenous Community Legal Clinic

 Ms Barkaskas, M.A.
 (History), J.D., has worked closely with Indigenous peoples in their encounters with the justice system and has worked as a historical legal researcher for the Indian Residential Schools Settlement Agreement.
 Her teaching and research interests include restorative justice and experiential learning in clinical legal education.
 She was born in Alberta and is Métis.

-Dr Gordon Christie, Associate Professor, Law
+Dr Gordon Christie, Professor, Law

 Ms Darlene Johnston, Associate Professor, Law; Academic Director, Indigenous Legal Studies Program

 Professor Johnston is a member of the Chippewa Nawash First Nation in Ontario.
 Her teaching areas include Indigenous legal traditions, Canadian Aboriginal and treaty rights, and law & colonialism.
 Her current research focuses on the relationship between totemic identity, territoriality and governance.